flisowna/landing-page-boxtribute/data/aboutus/about_us_data.md

   on the ground.
 It’s a solution we are proud to stand behind.   \n  \nAt **Boxtribute**, we ensure that our volunteers always have time to develop skills and explore new interests, as well as making sure everybody gets enough time off to relax!"
-text_block_3: Our team of former field coordinators, our experience as a foundation, and our regular collaboration with partner on the ground has shown us the shortcom-ings of the humanitarian system, and pushed us to rethink our commitment.
+text_block_3: "**Our team of former field coord**inators, our experience as a foundation, and our regular collaboration with partner on the ground has shown us the shortcom-ings of the humanitarian system, and pushed us to rethink our commitment."
+text_block_2: |-
-text_block_2: "Coordinators gave out virtual currency and tracked what was bought with it.
-The shop changed how volunteers and refugees interacted - it became a place where everyone liked to go.   \n   \nThis great success has encouraged us to support other associations through our application but also to refocus our humanitarian action on re-dignifying the beneficiaries.
-In 2019 Boxtribute was registered as a Dutch foundation under the legal name Stichting Boxwise."
+  **Coordinators gave out vir**tual currency and tracked what was bought with it.
+The shop changed how volunteers and refugees interacted - it became a place where everyone liked to go.

+  This great success has encouraged us to support other associations through our application but also to refocus our humanitarian action on re-dignifying the beneficiaries.
+In 2019 Boxtribute was registered as a Dutch foundation under the legal name Stichting Boxwise.
 full_width_picture: "/uploads/freeshop.png"
 text_block_1: |-
   # Test